wp-plugins/spam-free-wordpress/readme.txt

 4. Significantly reduces database load compared to other spam plugins 5, Zero false positives
 6. Option to strip HTML from comments
+7. No CAPTCHA, cookies, or Javascript needed
-7. Saves time and money by eliminating the need to empty the comment spam folder
+8. Saves time and money by eliminating the need to empty the comment spam folder

 = Automatically Blocks Automated Comment Spam =